Foxtel vs Kayo: Which live streaming option is best for sports fans?

-- The traditional cable or satellite experience to your home TV, utilising the latest IQ4 box for full 4K streaming and local recording.
+- The traditional cable or satellite experience to your home TV, utilising the latest iQ4 box for full 4K streaming and local recording.

-- There is the Foxtel Go companion app that comes as part of that subscription, allowing you to access a selection of your channels on the move.
+- There is the Foxtel GO companion app that comes as part of that subscription, allowing you to access a selection of your channels on the move.

-- You then have Foxtel Now, which is a standalone service that can be accessed via an app, or via a Foxtel Now box that sits small and snug near your TV.
-It’s effectively an alternative to the standard Foxtel experience, without the cost (and features) of the larger IQ4 box.
+- You then have Foxtel Now, which is a standalone service that can be accessed via an app or via a Foxtel Now box that sits small and snug near your TV.
+It’s effectively an alternative to the standard Foxtel experience, without the cost (and features) of the larger iQ4 box.

 So, which is the right live streaming TV option for you?
 Let's compare Foxtel vs Kayo.

 Are you a sports fan?

 Kayo offers sport and nothing else.
 If you use any of Foxtel's other services and value the non-sports content, then Kayo may not be for you.
-That said, Kayo does offer you a sports viewing experience that is beyond what is available on Foxtel Now, Foxtel Go or Foxtel IQ.
+That said, Kayo does offer you a sports viewing experience that is beyond what is available on Foxtel Now, Foxtel GO or Foxtel iQ.

-Price: Foxtel Now vs Kayo
+Price: Foxtel vs Kayo vs Foxtel Now

-Kayo is anticipated to be such a disruptive force that we expect the costs of other streaming services will shift to meet the new market.
-Even the costs of the other offerings coming from within the Foxtel family.
-But at the time of writing, sports fans have plenty to gain from considering Kayo.
-Here is a quick price comparison:
+Kayo is such a disruptive force that we had expected the costs of other streaming services will shift to meet the new market.
+Even the costs of the other offerings coming from within the Foxtel family, but instead Foxtel iQ jumped in price and Foxtel Now remained stagnant.

 |Components||Foxtel||Foxtel Now||Kayo||Kayo Premium|